Stevie Nicks On TikTok, Tom Petty And Claiming What's Yours

 Here, let me run and get my skates.

 The video shows a guy cruising down the street on a skateboard, drinking cranberry juice, singing along with Fleetwood Mac's "Dreams."
-That song was released in 1977, and because of this video it was back in the top 10 this summer.
+That song was released in 1977, and because of this video, it was back in the top 10 this [fall].
 Can you tell us about the first time you saw it?

 Well, it totally just cracked me up.
 Am I touched by it?
 Absolutely.
 Does it just make me laugh, like I can't even believe how funny it is?
 Yes.